rks101/healthy4ever/README.md

 ## Lesser dependency on meds

-One should reduce intake of medicines in a year unless a genetic disorder or a medical condition since birth.
+One should reduce intake of medicines in a year unless a genetic disorder or a medical condition since birth or strongly advised by the Doctors and well-being experts.

 Any medical practitioner will advise you that almost every medicine has one or more side effects if you ask them for side effects.
 Even paracetamol or cold or body ache related generic medicines have documented side effects.
 Do not panic.
 Just reduce your dependence on medicines by methods that can help.